-Magnificent Versailles Palace!
-Abode of kings and queens, opulent and grandiose, a monument to excess and the single-minded pursuit of splendour and luxury….
+Everything about Versailles screams opulence!
+Abode of kings and queens, a monument to excess and the single-minded pursuit of splendour and luxury….

 Few palaces in the world can compare with the sheer scale and grandeur of this erstwhile French seat of power.
 Visitors who flock here from all over the world cannot help but be overwhelmed by the over-the-top display of Baroque style design and architecture.

 There is nothing restrained or subtle about the French aesthetic as epitomized in the magnificent Versailles palace.
 There is a profusion of statues and paintings, frescoes, endless marble corridors, tapestries and brocades and rich gilding; nothing it seems was too much.
 It was the French imperial power satisfying its every whim and flaunting its splendour to the world.
 Of course, it was this very excess that led to the one of the bloodiest revolutions the world has seen.

 However, the magnificent Versailles palace survived the revolution pretty much intact.
 Angry mobs did hold protests outside the palace gates but once the royals were removed from Versailles palace, the property itself was not ravaged.
 And over the years, many of the artworks and furnishings which were removed from the palace were returned.
 This is why the palace and its grounds survive in splendour today as part of a proud French heritage, earning the republic millions of francs in revenue.